Montana: Federal offices and courts

 The U.S. Constitution provides each state with two senators.
-Montana's two U.S. senators are Jon Tester (Democrat), who was reelected in 2018, and Steve Daines (Republican), first elected in 2014 and later reelected in 2020.
+Montana's two U.S. senators are Steve Daines, first elected in 2014 and later reelected in 2020, and Tim Sheehy, elected in 2024.
+Both are Republicans.
 The U.S. Constitution provides each state with a single representative, with additional representatives apportioned based on population.
 From statehood in 1889 until 1913, Montana was represented in the United States House of Representatives by a single representative, elected at-large.
 Montana received a second representative in 1913, following the 1910 census and reapportionment.
 Both members, however, were still elected at-large.
 Beginning in 1919, Montana moved to district, rather than at-large, elections for its two House members.
 This created Montana's 1st congressional district in the west and Montana's 2nd congressional district in the east.

-In the reapportionment following the 1990 census, Montana lost one of its House seats.
+Montana had only one representative in the U.S. House after having lost its second district in the 1990 census reapportionment.
 The remaining seat was again elected at-large.
+Montana's population grew at about the national average during the 2000s, but it had failed to regain its second seat in 2010.
 In the reapportionment following the 2020 census, Montana regained a House seat, increasing the state's number of representatives in the House to two after a thirty-year break, starting from 2023.
+Before the 2020 reapportionment, Montana's at-large congressional district held the largest population of any district in the country.

-Republicans Matt Rosendale and Ryan Zinke are the current officeholders.
+Republicans Troy Downing and Ryan Zinke are the current officeholders.